Frequently Asked Questions#

 CONVERT

-Why can’t I redefine a GAMSPy symbol?#
+Why can’t I redefine a GAMSPy symbol with the same name?#

 Trying to run the following lines of code will raise an error.